picosonic/js13k-2022/devdiary/diary.md

 24th August
 -----------
 Added an FPS counter in debug mode to see how much difference code changes are making.
+This was based on some code I adapated from [here](https://www.growingwiththeweb.com/2017/12/fast-simple-js-fps-counter.html).

+Added the pathfinder algorithm to bee movements.
+Bees also now have a fixed speed rather than being based on distance to destination.
+When bees find they have nowhere of interest to go, they will follow the player.

+Keep looking for points of interest whilst en-route, and deviate if necessary.
+This is incase the intended destination becomes in use by another char, or gets used up entirely.